Zaid-Jarrar/data-structures-and-algorithms/data_structures/stack-and-queue/README.md

     dequeue: takes no arguments and returns the value of the removed node from the front, if queue is empty an exception will be raised
     peek: takes no arguments and returns the value of the front node, if queue is empty an exception will be raised
     is_empty: takes no arguments and returns True if queue is empty, False otherwise

+    PseudoQueue class will implement our standard queue interface (the two methods listed below), Internally, utilize 2 Stack instances to create and manage the queue enqueue method:  Inserts value into the PseudoQueue, using a first-in, first-out approach. dequeue method:  Extracts a value from the PseudoQueue, using a first-in first-out approach.